scorpion-11/2D_array_clustering/README.md

 # 2D_array_clustering
+OBJECTIVE:
-Displays 2D Array Cluster of Students having greater than specified average marks.
+Displays the best cluster of students having maximum total score than specified average marks.

+INPUT:
+2D-Array having fields as studentName, studentRollNo, Test1 marks, Test2 marks, Test3 marks.

 OUTPUT:
 Average marks of all Students of T1, T2, T3 :  [189, 183, 166, 267, 185, 162, 274, 220, 151, 139]
 Data of Students with greatest cluster are :